facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

 A minimal `TorchGeneratorAgent` only needs to implement `build_model()`, but if you want to specify any command-line arguments, you'll need to add `add_cmdline_args()` as well.
 This method first adds flags for the agent's superclass and then adds a `--hidden-size` flag for the hidden dimension of the LSTMs.

-In `build_model()`, instantiate our example model (defined below) by passing in the agent's dict <<< where this comes from >>> and the hidden size.
+In `build_model()`, instantiate our example model (defined below) by passing in the agent's dict (set by `TorchAgent`) and the hidden size.
 You'll also need to add lines to optionally copy pre-existing token embeddings into the model's embedding module.

 Altogether, our example agent is defined as follows: